The Marvelous Wonderettes: Background

 In 1998, fresh off a run of Bean's first musical, Don't Touch That Dial! at the Milwaukee Repertory Theater, Bean was asked to write a new musical for their intimate black box space, the Stackner Cabaret.
 Bean suggested a musical about high school song leaders from the 50s and 60s, best friends, singing at prom for their best friends and boyfriends.
 He would use pop songs from the 50s and 60s to tell story of the characters.
 In this way, The Marvelous Wonderettes was born in 1999.

 With limited backstage space, Bean needed to write a script in which the actors could remain onstage through most if not all of the show.
 Thus the original one-act version of The Marvelous Wonderettes came to be.
 Through the years it has grown from its much simpler one-act format to its current, fully realized, two-act version.

 Production history

 Milwaukee Productions

 The original production directed by book writer Roger Bean opened at the Milwaukee Repertory Theater in 1999.
 Due to the production's success, it was revived in 2001 with direction by Bean once again.
-The show starred Laurie Birmingham (Betty Jean), Jaquelyn Ritz (Cindy Lou), Becky Spice (Missy), and Bets Malone (Suzy).
+The show starred Laurie Birmingham (Betty Jean), Rhae Ann Theriault (Cindy Lou), Becky Spice (Missy), and Bets Malone (Suzy).